Are you are feeling fatigued, tired, exhausted, or just want more energy so you can get more done in your day?

 For more information go to Korean Ginseng Root.

 Ashwagandha is an adaptogen, which means it can help your body deal with stress.
-Some of the benefits of Ashwagandha include stress reduction, blood sugar stabilization, and increased energy.
+Some of the benefits of Ashwagandha include stress reduction and increased energy.

 Ashwagandha helps support the adrenal glands by normalizing cortisol levels.
 In a randomized double-blind, placebo-controlled study Ashwagandha root extract has been found to safely and effectively improve resistance to stress.